The-Network-Crew/CSF-Unblocker-for-WHMCS/README.md

 - Upload the module into `WHMCS_WEBROOT/modules/addons/`
 - Visit WHMCS Admin > Settings > Addon Modules > enable it
 - From there, it will be visible in the Admin & Client GUIs
-- If it's visible in Admin not Client, check Smarty tags = ON

 ## ⚙️ (FAQ) What can this module do?